drinking

-Underage Drinking-For Parents:
+Underage Drinking-For Parents

 It’s no secret that society gives children mixed messages about alcohol.
 Kids are exposed to media exposure as well as real life events in which adults over the age of 21 are drinking.
 Alcohol is portrayed as something that allows people to “loosen up” and “have fun.”
 This double standard is difficult for teens to understand and should be discussed with the adolescents in your home.
 Teens need to know that while alcohol can be used responsibly in persons older than 21 and when used in minimal quantities, it is especially dangerous to teens.
 Since the teenage brain is still growing and developing, it is more easily damaged by large amounts of alcohol.
 Thus, binge drinking (defined as 3 or more drinks in a row) can be the perfect way to destroy developing brain cells.